prmadev/prma/content/posts/floss_for_longevity.md

 In contrast, companies adopting a pay-for-enterprise-support model for open-source products, such as Canonical and Red Hat, exhibit commendable practices.
 Their primary emphasis lies on longevity.
 If the software is functioning adequately, their tasks are straightforward, eliminating the need to address the same issue repeatedly for each client.
 Longevity serves as both their evidence and modus operandi.
 They provide support for software that has already weathered numerous instabilities.
 They employ different development stages, such as alpha, unstable, stable, and long-term releases.
 These features can subsequently be passed on to other distributions with more robust objectives, such as REHL.

-Although these companies may impose charges for bug fixes, their underlying offering revolves around selling stability and longevity (think Ubuntu Pro).
+Although these companies may impose charges for bug fixes, their underlying offering revolves around selling stability and longevity (think _Ubuntu Pro_).
 This approach is not driven solely by inherent benevolence but rather stems from a lack of alternatives.
 They are unable to monopolize a product that can be cloned, forked, and utilized to initiate independent ventures.
 Nor can they vend software that others can fork, enhance, and sell at higher prices or even distribute for free.
 Their sole viable course of action entails creating a product that strikes a balance, avoiding both excessive limitations that render it futile and excessive complexity that complicates support.

 However, business is just one piece of the puzzle.

-### FLOSS engineers prioritize quality over quantity {#floss-engineers-prioritize-quality-over-quantity}
+### <abbr title=" Free\/Libre and Open Source Software">FLOSS</abbr> engineers prioritize quality over quantity {#engineers-prioritize-quality-over-quantity}

 As we discussed, most businesses prioritize product quality only until it reaches a level sufficient for selling.